guigrpa/giu/ROADMAP.md

 # Roadmap

 * **Bugs**
-  * When drop-down DatePicker is visible and the input disappears from view (in a transform=0 view), the picker is still shown.
   * Inline DateInputs no longer shown correctly on iOS
   * Android Select: when item is selected, it retains focus
   * DataTable example (one of them): TextArea does not cover full